-Indicator 6: HQS enforcement Maximum Score: 10
+Indicator 6: HQS enforcement

-- This indicator shows whether, following each HQS inspection of a unit under contract where the unit fails to meet HQS, any cited life-threatening deficiencies are corrected - where the unit rails to meet HQS, any cited life-threatening deficiencies are corrected within 24 hours from the inspection and all other deficiencies are corrected within no more than 30 calendar days from the inspection or any PHA-approved extension. - Points are based on whether the PHA corrects all HQS deficiencies in accordance with required time frames, according to the PHA's certification.
+- This indicator shows whether, following each HQS inspection of a unit under contract where the unit fails to meet HQS, any cited life-threatening deficiencies are corrected within 24 hours from the inspection and all other deficiencies are corrected within no more than 30 calendar days from the inspection or any PHA-approved extension. - Points are based on whether the PHA corrects all HQS deficiencies in accordance with required time frames, according to the PHA's certification.

-Indicator 7: Expanding housing opportunities Maximum Points: 5
+Indicator 7: Expanding housing opportunities